A Novel Loss Function for Deep Learning Based Daily Stock Trading System: Study Design based on Novel Loss Function

+We propose a novel loss function and use it to develop trading systems that produce a score for every stock considered on a daily basis.
+These scores are calculated after the end of a trading day $T$ to rank all stocks and recommend the top stocks to invest in on the next trading day $T+1$.
+To calculate the score for a stock, we input into the model the following 2-dimensional matrix

-of size $m\times n$, where $n$ is the number of features and $m$ represents the number of days to which the value of the feature goes back.
+of size $m\times n$, where $n$ is the number of technical features we consider, and $m$ represents the number of days to which the value of the feature goes back.
 Namely, we consider the time series of each feature from day $T-m+1$ to day $T$ when predicting the action for day $T+1$.

+The main component of our trading systems is a neural network consisting of various structures taking technical features as inputs.
+There are five initial price and volume features that are easily and publicly accessible (open, close, high, low, trading volume).
+We compute 27 additional features related to trading volume, momentum, volatility, and trend that are computed from the five initial features (See Table \ref{tab:all features} for some of their description in the Appendix).
+Disregarding the four initial price features since they are unlikely closely correlated with stock return, we obtain $n=28$ features as the input of the model.

-The score that determines our investment strategy is calculated in two steps.
-The first step is a model that maps the input data $X$ to a probability distribution $y_{pred}$ of 5 labels: Strong Sell, Sell, Hold, Buy, and Strong Buy.
-This is done by linear regressions in Section \ref{sec:Linear Regression} and CNN models in Section \ref{sec:CNN Architecture} after introducing the novel return-weighted loss function in Section \ref{sec:Novel Loss Function}.
-Then in the second step, the score is calculated as the dot product between the predicted distribution $y_{pred}$ and the vector $[-2,-1,0,1,2]$.
-Lastly, we rank each stock according to the score that they receive.
-More details on how this is implemented and how all the models perform are in Sections \ref{sec:Methodology} and \ref{sec:Performance Analysis}, respectively.
+The neural networks are the first step in calculating the score that determines our investment strategy.
+Specifically, we train neural networks guided by a novel loss function to map the input data $X$ to a probability distribution $y_{pred}$ of 5 labels: Strong Sell, Sell, Hold, Buy, and Strong Buy, respectively.
+In the second step, the score is calculated as the dot product between the predicted distribution $y_{pred}$ and the vector $[-2,-1,0,1,2]$.
+We rank each stock after combining the scores from three independent models and invest in the highest ranked stocks equally.